John Wayne Gacy: Confession

 As a result of the alcohol he had consumed, Gacy fell asleep midway through his confession.
-Amirante immediately arranged a psychiatric appointment for Gacy at 9:00 a.m. that morning.
-On awakening several hours later, Gacy shook his head when informed by Amirante he had confessed to killing approximately 30 people, saying, "Well, I can't think about this right now.
+Amirante immediately arranged a psychiatric appointment for Gacy that morning.
+On awakening several hours later, Gacy shook his head when informed by Amirante he had confessed to killing approximately thirty people, saying, "Well, I can't think about this right now.
 I've got things to do."
-Ignoring his lawyers' advice regarding his scheduled appointment, Gacy left their office to attend to the needs of his business.
+Ignoring his lawyers' advice regarding his scheduled appointment, Gacy left to attend to his business.

-Gacy later recollected his memories of his final day of freedom as being "hazy", adding he knew his arrest was inevitable and that he intended to visit his friends and say his final farewells.
-After leaving his lawyers' office, Gacy drove to a gas station where, in the course of filling his rental car, he handed a small bag of cannabis to the attendant, who immediately handed the bag to the surveillance officers, adding that Gacy had told him, "The end is coming (for me).
+Gacy later recollected his memories of his final day of freedom as being "hazy", adding he knew his arrest was inevitable and that he intended to visit his friends and say his farewells.
+After leaving his lawyers' office, Gacy drove to a gas station where he handed a small bag of cannabis to the attendant, who immediately handed the bag to the surveillance officers, adding that Gacy had told him, "The end is coming (for me).
 These guys are going to kill me."
 Gacy then drove to the home of a fellow contractor and friend, Ronald Rhode.
 Gacy hugged Rhode before bursting into tears and saying, "I've been a bad boy.
 I killed thirty people, give or take a few."
 Gacy left Rhode and drove to Cram's home to meet with Cram and Rossi.
-As he drove along the expressway, the surveillance officers noted he was holding a rosary to his chin, praying while he drove.
+The surveillance officers noted he was holding a rosary to his chin, praying while he drove along the expressway.

-After talking with Cram and Rossi, Gacy had Cram drive him to a scheduled meeting with lawyer Leroy Stevens on the Northwest Side.
-As Gacy spoke with Stevens, Cram informed the surveillance officers that Gacy had told him and Rossi that he had confessed to over 30 murders with his lawyers the previous evening.
+After talking with Cram and Rossi, Gacy had Cram drive him to a scheduled legal meeting.
+Cram informed the surveillance officers that Gacy had told him and Rossi that he had confessed to over thirty murders with his lawyers the previous evening.
 Gacy then had Cram drive him to Maryhill Cemetery, where his father was buried.